 Step 1: Create a Source Definition to export data from SQL to Flat File in Informatica

 Please select the ODBC connection that will connect the Informatica with the SQL Tutorial Database.
-In order to create a new one, please refer to the Informatica ODBC Connection article.
+To create a new one, please refer to the Informatica ODBC Connection article.

 It will add the table definition (Column Names, and appropriate data types) inside our workspace under the Source Analyzer.
 Please refer Database Source to understand the creation of source definition